apmckinlay/natureapp/content/insects/bandwb.md

 habitat: [grassland,urban]
 visibility: high
 ---
-Banded Woolly Bear **caterpillars** have a fuzzy body, black at either end and rusty red in the middle.
+Banded Woolly Bear are the **caterpillars** of __Isabella Tiger Moths__.
+They have a fuzzy body, black at either end and rusty red in the middle.
 They are a familiar sight in autumn as they move around, looking for a sheltered spot to overwinter.

 You may be less familiar with the adult **moth**, commonly known as the Isabella Tiger Moth, which are orange-yellow to yellowish-brown with black dots down their upper body.